-Official Title: A Phase III Randomized Trial for Patients with de novo AML using Bortezomib (IND# 58443, NSC# 681239) and Sorafenib (BAY 43-9006, IND#69896, NSC# 724772) for Patients with High Allelic Ratio FLT3/ITDTrial Opening Date: 6/20/2011.
-1250 patients are expected to be enrolled over 4 years.
+A Phase III Randomized Trial for Patients with de novo AML using Bortezomib and Sorafenib for Patients with High Allelic Ratio FLT3/ITD

 Sorafenib has been studied in adults with AML in combination with standard chemotherapy.
 These studies determined the dose of sorafenib that can safely be given to adults.
 In these studies, the addition of sorafenib to standard chemotherapy increased the number of adults with AML who went into remission.
 Sorafenib has also been studied in small groups of pediatric patients.
-These studies found the dose of sorafenib alone that can be given safely to children.
-The starting dose of sorafenib on this study is based on early results from a pediatric study that combined sorafenib with standard AML chemotherapy.
+These studies found the dose of sorafenib that can be given safely to children.
+The starting dose of sorafenib on this study is based on results from a pediatric study that combined sorafenib with standard AML chemotherapy.

 In this study the researchers also want to learn more about how treatment for AML affects the quality of life for patients.
 The researchers would also like to learn more about the stress experienced by parents whose children are undergoing treatment for AML.

 In summary the main goals of this study are:

 The treatment plan involves cancer fighting medicine called chemotherapy.
 The treatment on this clinical trial takes about 6 to 8 months.
 It is divided into 4 stages: Induction I, Induction II, Intensification I, and Intensification II.
-Depending on your disease risk group, you may receive a stem cell transplant instead of Intensification II.
+Depending on the disease risk group, patients may receive a stem cell transplant instead of Intensification II.
 Details about the individual drugs and the treatment schedule are discussed in the informed consent document.

-Subjects (people participating in the study) will get 1 of 3 treatment plans.
-The 3 treatment plans are called:Arm A – Standard chemotherapy
+Patients participating in the study will get 1 of 3 treatment plans.
+The 3 treatment plans are called:

 Random Assignment to Arm A or Arm B

-Assignment to Arm CAt the beginning of the study subjects will be tested for the FLT3 gene mutation.
+At the beginning of the study subjects will be tested for the FLT3 gene mutation.
 If the test results show high amounts of the FLT3 gene mutation, subjects will have the option to change treatment during Induction I and continue with standard chemotherapy plus sorafenib on treatment Arm C.